The Quite Unknown Story of CO2 Measurements--in the 1820s

 The measurement of atmospheric carbon dioxide is conventionally attributed to Charles Keeling who, according to a piece written by Justin Gillis back in 2010 (NYT, 21 Dec.
 2010),

 made profound discoveries.
-One was that carbon dioxide oscillated slightly according to the seasons.
+One was that carbon dioxide oscillated slightly according to the seasons [he discovered™ this by—possibly—not knowing about Saussure].
 Dr. Keeling realized the reason: most of the world’s land is in the Northern Hemisphere, and plants there were taking up carbon dioxide as they sprouted leaves and grew over the summer, then shedding it as the leaves died and decayed in the winter.

 Given the above-related long quote from the 1850s Meyer’s Konversations-Lexicon, I move to declare this description of Mr. Keeling’s original contribution a wee bit overblown.
 Sure, I don’t know if he—or Mr. Gillis, for that matter—actually knew about Nicolas Théodore de Saussure (neither of his Wikipedia entries in English or German mention the above-related facts, nor does the Swiss Historical Dictionary), but one thing appears obvious: Mr. Keeling’s discoveries are not that original.